 The Anker SoundCore Life P2 are similar to Anker's more premium truly wireless in-ears, the Anker SoundCore Liberty Air 2.
 While their design, fit, and sound reproduction are almost identical, they earn their lower price-tag by having a few less features.
 They have a shorter single-charge battery life, a less durable-feeling case, no app support, physical buttons, and no wireless charging.
 We suggest taking a look at our recommendations for the best truly wireless earbuds, the best wireless earbuds, and the best noise cancelling earbuds and in-ears.

 The Anker SoundCore Liberty Air 2 Truly Wireless are better headphones than the Anker SoundCore Life P2 Truly Wireless.
-Their sound reproduction, design, and fit are almost identical, but the Air 2 have wireless charging, a dedicated app, a more durable-feeling case, and touch-sensitive controls.
-On the other hand, the Life P2 have a longer overall battery life.
+The Air 2 sound reproduction, design, and fit are almost identical, but the Life have wireless charging, a dedicated app, a more durable-feeling case, and touch-sensitive controls.
+On the other hand, the Life have a longer overall battery life.

 The Anker SoundCore Life P2 Truly Wireless are similar to the Anker SoundCore Liberty Air Truly Wireless.
-The P2 feel slightly better-built with a more premium matte finish, and have a longer battery life.
-On the other hand, the Liberty Air have better noise isolation and a slightly more neutral sound profile.
+The Life feel slightly better-built with a more premium matte finish and have a longer battery life.
+On the other hand, the Liberty have better noise isolation and a slightly more neutral sound profile.

-If you can afford them, the Apple AirPods Pro are better truly wireless headphones than the Anker SoundCore Life P2 Truly Wireless.
-They are more comfortable, feel much more premium, and have ANC to help block ambient noises.
+If you can afford them, the Apple AirPods Pro Truly Wireless are better truly wireless headphones than the Anker SoundCore Life P2 Truly Wireless.
+The Apple are more comfortable, feel much more premium, and have ANC to help block ambient noises.
 On the other hand, the Anker have a similarly well-balanced sound profile and offer good overall value if you don't want to pay the premium price for the Apple.